Enhancing Adversarial Robustness through Multi-Objective Representation Learning: Methods

+During training, we consider an embedding space that includes a linear layer $L_{\text{e}}$ of size $b$ to project the features from the encoder into a lower-dimensional space: The lower-dimensional features are then grouped according to their classes: where $n_y$ is the number of features of class $y$ present within the batch, and \enquote{$\bigoplus$} refers to a concatenation operation.
 Additionally, a class-adaptive multi-head attention module $M_{\text{e}}$ enables interaction within each lower-dimensional feature group, resulting in richer feature representations.
-This module functions similarly to the multi-head attention mechanism in the vision transformer \citep{dosovitskiy2020image, xiong2020layer}, where the linearly embedded image patches can be viewed as a lower-dimensional feature group.
+This module functions similarly to the multi-head attention mechanism in the vision transformer (ViT) \cite{dosovitskiy2020image}, where the linearly embedded image patches can be viewed as a lower-dimensional feature group.
 The key distinction is that our multi-head attention module operates on features from different images (instead of features from the patches of the same image), and we omit any positional embedding mechanism since the position of a feature within its lower-dimensional feature group is irrelevant in our case (otherwise, this would imply keeping track of the position of an image within its batch).
+More precisely, given a lower-dimensional feature group $(s_i^y)_{i=1}^{n_y} \in \mathbb{R}^{n_y \times b}\ \left(\text{or}\ ({s'}_i^y)_{i=1}^{n_y}\right)$, the module $M_{\text{e}}$ produces the final embedded feature group $(t_i^y)_{i=1}^{n_y} \in \mathbb{R}^{n_y \times b}\ \left(\text{or}\ ({t'}_i^y)_{i=1}^{n_y}\right)$ via Algorithm \ref{alg:algo1}.
+This results in a total cost of $\sum_y O\bigl(n_{y}^2\times b\bigr)$, which in the worst case is $O(n^2\times b)$ per forward pass.
+With a moderate batch size $n$, this quadratic cost remains manageable.
+All such groups are concatenated back along the batch dimension to form: This approach takes advantage of the global context understanding property of the attention mechanism \cite{dosovitskiy2020image,han2022survey} to capture dependencies and relationships across features within the same group (class). \textbf{During model evaluation on the test set, the embedding space is discarded, keeping the original model architecture unchanged}.